Graves' ophthalmopathy: Signs and symptoms

 In moderate active disease, the signs and symptoms are persistent and increasing and include myopathy.
 The inflammation and edema of the extraocular muscles lead to gaze abnormalities.
 The inferior rectus muscle is the most commonly affected muscle and patient may experience vertical diplopia on upgaze and limitation of elevation of the eyes due to fibrosis of the muscle.
 This may also increase the intraocular pressure of the eyes.
 The double vision is initially intermittent but can gradually become chronic.
 The medial rectus is the second-most-commonly-affected muscle, but multiple muscles may be affected, in an asymmetric fashion.

 In more severe and active disease, mass effects and cicatricial changes occur within the orbit.
 This is manifested by a progressive exophthalmos, a restrictive myopathy that restricts eye movements and an optic neuropathy.
 With enlargement of the extraocular muscle at the orbital apex, the optic nerve is at risk of compression.
 The orbital fat or the stretching of the nerve due to increased orbital volume may also lead to optic nerve damage.
 The patient experiences a loss of visual acuity, visual field defect, afferent pupillary defect, and loss of color vision.
 This is an emergency and requires immediate surgery to prevent permanent blindness.

 Pathophysiology

-TAO is an orbital autoimmune disease.
+Graves' is an orbital autoimmune disease.
 The thyroid-stimulating hormone receptor (TSH-R) is an antigen found in orbital fat and connective tissue, and is a target for autoimmune assault.